catf62/urbanWindow/SEEDING_INSTRUCTIONS.md

 3. run the command: node server/db/run_seed.js

-4. run the command: seeds
+4. run the command: seed

 5. open mongodb compass application (equivalent of postico for sql) and look at the collection "cities"